ankebremer/cv/index.md

 [The Climate App](https://www.theclimateapp.earth/) _(March 2025 - present)_ <br>
 Duolingo meets Strava for saving the planet

-* Support development of new features
+* Development of new features
 * Analyse code for improvements
 * Address tech debt
 * Set up and improve monitoring